doctrine/migrations/README.markdown

     /path/to/extensions/DoctrineExtensions/Migrations/Migration.php

-We'll need to be able to autoload our actual migration classes:
+Along with this we'll need to be able to autoload our actual migration classes:

     $classLoader = new \Doctrine\Common\ClassLoader('DoctrineMigrations', '/path/to/migrations');
     $classLoader->register();

-This autoloader loads classes like the following:
+This autoloader is able to load classes like the following:

     /path/to/migrations/DoctrineMigrations/VersionYYYYMMDDHHMMSS.php

 ### Command Line Tasks

-Currently, you also need to integrate it into your CLI and add the tasks manually.
+NOTE: Currently, you also need to add the tasks manually to integrate them into your CLI.

-Now we are ready to add our command line tasks to your CliController:
+Now that we have setup the autoloaders we are ready to add our command line tasks to your CliController:

     $cli = new \Doctrine\Common\Cli\CliController($configuration);